gasconma1960/Final-Project-Mortgage-Rate-Genie/README_christy.md

 * Income: The borrower's income
 * Occupancy Type: Whether the property will be owner-occupied or used as a rental property

 ## Analysis

-Why did you choose this model?
-How will you train the model?
-What’s the accuracy of the model?
-How does the model work?
-If statistics are involved, which ones will the analysis include, and why?
-What would you include or change if you had more time?

-Deep learning models can identify patterns, determine severity, and adapt to changing input data from a wide variety of data sources.
-Neural networks are effective at detecting complex, nonlinear relationships.
-Additionally, neural networks have greater tolerance for messy data and can learn to ignore noisy characteristics in data.
-Multiple linear regression is a statistical method that analyzes the relationship between multiple independent variables (also known as "predictors") and a dependent variable (also known as the "outcome" or "response").
-In our case, the dependent variable is interest rate, and we're exploring a range of different independent variables that could be related to interest rates, such as credit score, loan amount, employment length.
+Multiple linear regression is a widely used statistical technique for modeling the relationship between a dependent variable (in this case, interest rates) and multiple independent variables (such as loan amount, credit score, property value, etc.).
+A multiple linear regression model provides interpretable coefficients taht indicate the direction and strength of the relationship between each feature and the target variable.

-The first step in our analysis was to gather and preprocess the dataset.
-Becuase we created our own dataset, it was already clean, complete, and in a suitable format for analysis.
-One of the underlying assumptions of linear regression is that data features are normally distributed.
+We began our analysis by cleaning and scaling the data as necessary.
 The code that created our dataset chose numbers randomly between a certain range of values.
 Looking at our continuous variables, we see that they are not normally distributed:

 ![Data Histogram](https://github.com/gasconma1960/Final-Project-Mortgage-Rate-Genie/blob/Christy/data_histogram.png)